 We encourage you to review the Online Student Toolkit to determine whether it would be useful for your students.
 To use the toolkit in your courses, simply copy/paste the same link into your Canvas course shell.
 If you would like assistance planning how to integrate this resource into your course, please contact us at firstname.lastname@example.org to request a consultation.

-The Teaching Center would like to thank Bernie Picklo, Academic Technology Integrator at Pitt-Bradford for providing the original version of this resource, which was adapted for full institution use.
+The Teaching Center would like to thank Bernie Picklo, Academic Technology Integrator and Dr. Emily Williams, Vice President and Dean of Academic Affairs at Pitt-Bradford for creating this resource, which was adapted for full institution use.